 Support Staff have the opportunity to grow in many skills from drama, puppetry, construction, leading worship, food service, gardening, and caring for farm animals.
 Be sure to mark on your application if you have a particular interest in any of these areas.

-Reports To: Support Staff Leader
+Reports To: Staff Manager and Staff Coach

 Who You Serve: The campers and camp staff